Felix Leibfried

 Contact me at felix.leibfried@gmail.com

-Prior to that, I was a machine learning research team lead at Secondmind (formerly PROWLER.io), a Cambridge-based start-up for autonomous decision-making in industrial applications.
-My team and I developed Bellman, an open-source software library for model-based reinforcement learning with the aim to support basic research and customer-related applications.
-We were also partially involved in another open-sourcing effort leading to GPflux, a library for Bayesian deep learning covering Bayesian neural networks and deep Gaussian processes to provide flexible probabilistic models for approximate inference.
+Prior to entering the hedge fund space, I led a machine learning research team at Secondmind, an autonomous decision-making startup.
+There, I spearheaded the development of Bellman, an open-source library for model-based reinforcement learning designed to support both basic research and serve as a foundation for industrial applications, including the Secondmind spin-off Solvo.ai.
+I was also involved in the development of GPflux, a library for Bayesian deep learning and deep Gaussian processes aimed at providing flexible probabilistic models for approximate inference.

-In the past, my basic research at Secondmind mostly focused on reinforcement learning with specific emphasis on information-theoretically motivated algorithms, but I was also involved in research around Bayesian deep learning.
-On the applied side, I was involved in a couple of customer-related projects, e.g. developing a model-based reinforcement learning agent for systematic trading, creating a framework for tuneable artificial intelligence, and project-leading efforts to develop customised Gaussian-process solutions for recommendation systems
+Before becoming a team lead, my initial research at Secondmind focused on reinforcement learning, with a specific emphasis on information-theoretically motivated algorithms, alongside contributions to Bayesian deep learning.
+On the applied side, I worked on several customer-related projects, including: developing a model-based reinforcement learning agent for systematic trading—which moved from live deployment in the Secondmind fund to the strategic spin-off Gradient Systems; creating a framework for tuneable artificial intelligence for a large-scale digital gaming environment; and leading efforts to develop customised Gaussian process solutions for the recommendation system of a multinational educational publishing corporation's e-learning platform.

-I completed my PhD in artificial intelligence at the Max Planck Institutes for Intelligent Systems and Biological Cybernetics in Tuebingen, Germany.
-My educational background is computer science with focus on artificial intelligence (eq.
-BSc+MSc) but I also obtained a degree in biology with focus on neuroscience (eq.
-BSc+MSc), both from the University of Wuerzburg, Germany.
+I completed my PhD in artificial intelligence at the Max Planck Institutes for Intelligent Systems and Biological Cybernetics in Tübingen, Germany.
+My educational background is in computer science with a focus on artificial intelligence (equiv.
+BSc+MSc), and I also hold a degree in biology with a focus on neuroscience (equiv.
+BSc+MSc), both from the Julius Maximilian University of Würzburg, Germany.

 See Google Scholar for my publications.